 Drinks are a great alternative and are a way to consume without drawing attention.
-Infused beverages have been recommended to first-time users who want to ease into the effects of THC while enjoying the familiar taste of our Coffee Cappuccino, Mocha Cappuccino, Vanilla Cappuccino and Chai Teas.
+Infused beverages have been recommended to first-time users.

 Cannabis consumed orally enters the blood stream after being digested or broken down in the stomach and is absorbed in the intestines.
 Eating infused products is a healthier alternative to inhaling cannabis smoke because there is no exposure to carbon, tar, carcinogens, etc…